GarmanGroup/RABDAM/README.md

 - `csv` : a csv file listing the properties (both those in the input PDB file and those calculated by RABDAM) of all atoms in the input MX structure included in the *B*<sub>Damage</sub> analysis
 - `bnet` : a kernel density estimate of the *B*<sub>Damage</sub> values of the terminal oxygen atoms of Glu and Asp residues, plus the value of the (protein-specific) *B*<sub>net</sub> value calculated from this distribution (see the “*Background*” section)

 It is possible to control which of these output files RABDAM writes using the `-o` flag plus the keyword names of the output files (highlighted in the list above) in any order.
-For example, to obtain the csv and *B*<sub>net<sub> output files, execute:
+For example, to obtain the csv and *B*<sub>net</sub> output files, execute:

-`python rabdam.py –o csv bnet`
+`python rabdam.py –o csv bnet` (/ `python rabdam.py -o bnet csv`)

 You can also instruct RABDAM to write an html file summarising the program output (in addition to the 4 output files described above) using the `summary` keyword:

 `python rabdam.py -o summary`

+<br></br>
 In addition, there are two supplementary command line flags:

 - `-h` / `--help`
 - `--dependencies`

 The `-h` flag displays a help message in the terminal / command prompt listing the different command line flags that can / must be specified when running RABDAM.
-The `--dependencies` flag directs the program to test whether the system it is being run on has the necessary Python packages / programs installed for RABDAM to run to completion.
+The `--dependencies` flag directs the program to test whether the system it is being run on has the necessary programs / Python packages installed for RABDAM to run to completion.

 ___